JoanGarciaBild/MkDocs-GettingStarted/getting_started/docs/index.md

 If you get stuck or have questions:

 - Revisit the steps and screenshots
-- Make sure you're using the correct version (JDK, Node, Angular, etc.)
+- Make sure you're using the correct version (JDK, Eclipse, Angular, etc.)
 - Look up official docs (linked in each section)
-- Ask in your team’s communication channel or forum

 ---